Exploring Majors & Career Communities

 - Login to your Handshake account

-- Choose "Personalize Handshake" at the top of your home screen
+- Click on your name at the top of your home screen

 - Start learning about jobs, internships, and events that interest you!